lmfit/lmfit-py/doc/confidence.rst

     plt.show()

 Neither of these plots is very much like an ellipse, which is implicitly assumed by the approach using the covariance matrix.
+The plots actually look quite a bit like those found with MCMC and shown in the "corner plot" in :ref:`label-emcee`.
+In fact, comparing the confidence interval results here with the results for the 1- and 2-:math:`\sigma` error estimated with ``emcee``, we can see that the agreement is pretty good and that the asymmetry in the parameter distributions are reflected well in the asymmetry of the uncertainties

 The trace returned as the optional second argument from :func:`conf_interval` contains a dictionary for each variable parameter.